Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <h3><a name="_4_3">LoD Selection Metrics</a></h3>

-<p>A client needs information to determine whether a node’s contents are "good enough" to
+<p>A client needs information to determine whether a node's contents are "good enough" to
 render under constraints such as resolution, screen size, bandwidth and available memory and target minimum quality goals. i3s originally used a single, unit-less "precision" value that i3s generators add to each node.
 Clients use a heuristic to